 The baseline X-Tension for X-Ways Forensics (a single DLL file) was designed for law enforcement agencies and requires a licensed version of X-Ways Forensics to be running.
-This DLL is called from within X-Ways Forensics, normally after a volume snapshot has been refined.
-The baseline X-Tension produces XML reports and file archive folders that are compatible with 'C4All'.
+This DLL is called from within X-Ways Forensics, normally after a volume snapshot has been refined by hashing all the files in the Evidence Object(s) and determining which 'Report Table' (i.e. Hash Tables) a file falls into.
+The baseline X-Tension produces XML reports and file archive folders that are compatible with 'C4All' and based on the categorization provided in the hash tables.
 The additional variants were added in response to specific needs, based on the advanced features available in various follow-on categorization applications.
 These variants provide output files and folder layouts that are slightly different from the original 'KPF' variant.

 For those that are curious, this DLL (Dynamic Link Library) is similar to an executable in that it is compiled machine code which runs as quickly as a normal executable, but shares its program space with the executable which loads this DLL.
 Because it is not a script which must be parsed and processed at run-time, the launch speed and run performance of the DLL can be astonishing.